Board of Directors

 Nathan Gardner

 Nathan Gardner is a Non-Profit Executive living in Beaverton, Ontario.
 He has spent over a decade in the Health and Social Services sector, and has helped develop mental health and addictions programming with a focus in community development.
 An Educator by trade, he has sat on various committees including the Social Planning Network of Ontario and Lakeridge Health’s Integrated Planning Committee for Mental Health and Addictions.
 He has also co-authored two reports on the Non-Profit sector in Durham and Ontario, entitled “Connected Through Uncertainty” and “We’re on our Way.”
-Currently, Nathan serves as the Executive Director of the Back Door Mission in Oshawa, Ontario.
+Nathan currently serves as the Executive Director at North House in Uxbridge.

 Election to Brock CHC’s Board of Directors